jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **Note:** While **Absorption History** is a Keyword and can technically be turned off by certain effects, turning it off doesn’t affect Mimic’s ability to use the pile (it’s locked in from the beginning of the game).

+## Mister Sinister
+Set: Legacy/

 ## Mister X
-Set: H.A.M.M.E.R.
+Set: H.A.M.M.E.R./
-* I Can Predict Your Every Move**\I Can Predict Your Every Movecan temporarily reduce theATK/DEF of a character while insolo combat with Mister X.For example, if a characterwith a printed ATK/DEF of 4/4has three +1/+1 counters it is currently 7/7.
+**I Can Predict Your Every Move**/
+**I Can Predict Your Every Move** can temporarily reduce the ATK/DEF of a character while in solo combat with Mister X.For example, if a character with a printed ATK/DEF of 4/4 has three +1/+1 counters it is currently 7/7.
 However, while in solo combat with Mister X, itsATK/DEF counts as 4/4.

 ## Morgan Le Fay